Twinklebear/Twinklebear.github.io/_posts/2015-11-27-rendering-an-animation-in-rust.md

 {% endhighlight %}

 **TODO:** Something comparing linear motion with b-spline pathed motion?
 Or some kind of ease-in/out thing.
-Could maybe show an example B-Spline curve w/ D3.
+Could maybe show an example B-Spline curve w/ D3 compared to a linear interpolation.

 # Creating and Rendering a Cool Scene!